 There are many types of machines to do the job and they fit all kinds of scales, from small kitchen appliances to large industrial installations.
 The amount of product the machine processes (volume) is a critical factor in determining the type of food former that fits your needs.
-As volume of product ramps up to thousands of pounds of product or thousands of patties per hour, machine up time becomes equally critical.
-For this reason industrial grade food formers have evolved to utilize high tech alloys, processes and techniques.
+As the volume of product ramps up to thousands of pounds of product or thousands of patties per hour, machine uptime becomes equally critical.
+For this reason, industrial-grade food forming machines have evolved to utilize high tech alloys, processes and techniques.
 One of the most important considerations in food forming is food safety, industrial equipment is designed from the start to address food safety.
 This is another area where much innovation has taken place.

 Let's break it down this way starting with the simplest way to form food; using your bare hands, then using tools and finally various degrees of automation.